 Feedback session

-Share synopsis and taster tapes of our film ideas and give feedback.
+Share synopses and taster tapes of our film ideas and give feedback.

 -